E-cigarettes are NOT approved by Health Canada for sale or use in Canada. The safety, efficacy and quality of e-cigarettes are still unknown.

 - May contribute to the “renormalization” of cigarette use

-For more information, see the Position Statement developed by the Canadian Lung Association, based on the current scientific evidence and recommendations from the World Health Organization, Health Canada, the U.S. Federal Drug Administration.
+See the Position Statement developed by the Canadian Lung Association, based on the current scientific evidence and recommendations from the World Health Organization, Health Canada, and the U.S. Federal Drug Administration.
+The BC Healthy Living Alliance has also developed a position statement.

-Read also the various documents written by the Non-Smokers Rights Association: The Buzz on E-Cigarettes, Position Statement and E-cigarettes: Understand the Potential Risks & Benefits Oct 2013.
+Read more documents written by the Non-Smokers Rights Association: The Buzz on E-Cigarettes, Position Statement and E-cigarettes: Understand the Potential Risks & Benefits Oct 2013.

 Check out this video which questions whether E-Cigarettes really are safer.